 Each data source displays both a name and the external API key for the object.
 Use these names to locate your information and manage your synchronized data extensions.
 Synchronized Data Sources displays row counts during the initial synchronization and refreshes every 30 seconds.

 Most data extensions need to be segmented to create other audiences for sends.
-There may be scenarios where you want to share contact information with a business unit, but you don't want the business unit to see all of the contact data, so you might segment the data, store it in a shared folder, then share it with other business units.
+For example, Northern Trail Outfitters shares contact information with a business unit, but their security team doesn’t want the business unit to see all of the contact data.
+The system segments the data, stores it in a shared folder, then shares it with other business units.

-By default, synchronized data extensions exist at the top level of an Enterprise tenant, and synchronized data extensions cannot be moved into a shared folder.
-To segment the extension, you need to use a query or filter activity that populates the information from a synchronized data source and moves the information into a shared data extension.
+By default, data extensions containing synchronized data exist at the top level of an Enterprise tenant.
+These data extensions cannot be moved into a shared folder.
+To segment the data extension, you need to use a query or filter activity that populates the information from a synchronized data source and moves the information into a shared data extension.

-You can then share the information with business units under the Enterprise level.
+You can then share the information with business units in the tenant.
 You can set permissions on what a business unit is able to see in the data extension.
 You can also set the sharing rules for the folder itself.